hitmantb/skvrmo/README.md

 Best way to show your appreciation is to endorse on Nexus and post images/videos of this mod list on Reddit/Youtube.

 This modlist is designed for 3070 and up.
-I am playing on 11700 + 3070, Virtual Desktop High (1.35x native Quest 2 resolution which shines with FSR upscaling), 45 FPS reprojected to 90.
+Entry level hardware would be 11700 + 3070, Virtual Desktop Medium, 45 FPS reprojected to 90.

 For all crash issues, drop crash.dateTime.log from My Documents\Skyrim VR\SKSE in chat.
 All other issues, specify GPU and headset.

 - [Installation](#installation)
 - [Starting The Game](#starting-the-game)